 Humans have evolved to be active during the day and sleep at night so, what happens if we disrupt that natural rhythm?

 We certainly know that optimal sleep occurs at night.
-It is challenging to sleep during the day, and if we’re not getting enough sleep or getting it at the wrong time of day, every organ in the body is adversely affected.
+It is challenging to sleep during the day and if we’re not getting enough sleep or getting it at the wrong time of day every organ in the body can be adversely affected.

-The things we can do are the same as in terms of sleeping regularly; stick to a schedule, keep the bedroom dark and quiet, avoid bright lights, heavy meals and caffeine before going to sleep.
+Try to stick to a regular sleep schedule, keep the bedroom dark during the day and avoid bright lights, heavy meals and caffeine before your head hits the pillow.

 How long should we be sleeping?

-A nap can be a really powerful improvement for performance, especially for shift workers, but it needs to be done properly.
-10 to 30 minutes of napping is optimal.
-If you go beyond that, you get ‘sleep inertia,’ which is where you become more groggy when you wake up.
+A nap can be a powerful tool to help improve performance, especially for shift workers, but it needs to be done properly.
+Ten to 30 minutes of napping is optimal.
+If you go beyond that you may get ‘sleep inertia’ which means you wake up tired and groggy.

-What should shift workers be eating to optimise their sleep?
+What should shift workers be eating to promote better sleep?

 Consider preparing small and healthy ‘light’ meals.
 Avoid eating a heavy meal before bed.
 Avoid spicy food and milk which can bring on reflux in some people and disrupt sleep.